lenniecottrell/100Days-r2/README.md

   <summary>Day 30: June 30, 2022</summary>

   #### Things I accomplished today:
+  - I FINALLY REVERSED A LINKED LIST!!!!
+The problem before was that I wasn't resetting `current` back to the head on subsequent interations, so after the first removal the loop didn't run.
   #### Things I want to focus on tomorrow:
+  - My parents are in town but I'm still gonna try to get up early to code.
+Back to the book app, where I'm stuck on another problem.
+Hopefully coming back to it with fresh eyes will be helpful
   #### Notes/Learnings
+  - I want to write a blog post about this process!
+I made so many mistakes!

 </details>
 <details>
   <summary>Day 29: June 29, 2022</summary>

   #### Things I accomplished today:
+  - I was able to fix my `removeLast` method enough so that I can successfully reverse a linked list with up to two elements.
+It doesn't work when I add a third element.
+WHYYYYYYYYY
   #### Things I want to focus on tomorrow:
+  - Keep working on this problem.
+If I can't figure it out tomorrow I will ask for help, but I won't look up alternate solutions until I have solved it at least once by myself.
   #### Notes/Learnings
+  - Progress is slow when you have a very limited time each day.

 </details>
 <details>